jecf91/myMoneyAPP/README.md

 # myMoneyAPP
 ## A finance app builted with React , Redux, NodeJS and MongoDB (MERN)

 Also used Webpack, Babel, Redux-Thunk, Redux-Promise and Bootstrap for stylling.
-The user login system uses JWT for validation and authorization
+The user login system uses JWT for validation and authorization.
+For handling error messages I choosed Redux-toastr

 Feel free to clone it and try it!